 1380 KHAN EL KHALILI

 Around 1380 Khan El Khalili bazaar built by Garkas El Khalili.
-Cairos oldest cofee house, FISHAWIS has been open day and night for the past 2 centuries.
+They say Cairos oldest coffee house, FISHAWIS has been open day and night for the past 2 centuries.
 Located at the bus drop off the MOSQUE EL-HUSSEIN, the holiest site in Cairo contains the head of HUSSEIN, the grandson of the prophet MOHAMMED.
-Built in 1870 on the site of a 12th century mosque.
-Across the street trough the underpass is the MOSQUE OF AL AZHAR built in 970 AD has been and still is a madrassa of Islamic studies.
-BAB EL FUTUH at the Northern gate was the main entrance to medieval Cairo.
+Built in 1870 on the site of a 12th-century mosque.
+Across the street trough, the underpass is the MOSQUE OF AL AZHAR built in 970 AD has been and still is a madrassa of Islamic studies.
+BAB EL FUTUH and BAB NASR at the Northern gate was the main entrance to medieval Cairo.

 From the mid 13th to the 16th Century Egypts Christians and Moslems were fighting with each other.
 Destroying churches and mosques.
 To survive many COPTICS converted to Islam.